top of page

 • Medical information including medical history, medications, allergies, adverse events, immunisations, social history, family history and risk factors

-• Medicare number (where available) for identification and claiming purposes
+• Medicare number (where available) for claiming purposes

 • Healthcare identifiers

-• Health fund details
+• Health fund details.

 Dealing with us anonymously